AnandJyrm/learn-rust/README.md

 ### Warning

-rust-bin folder contents are part of .gitignore.
-This contains the installation files To reset the repo, use `git clean -Xfd`.
+- rust-bin folder contents are part of .gitignore.
+This contains the rust installation files.
+- To reset the repo, use `git clean -Xfd`.
-`git clean -xfd` will reset the rust installation
+- `git clean -xfd` will reset the rust installation.